After decades of being closed from parts of the world, La Habana, Cuba, holds a mystery for many tourists who are now flooding its streets.

 The culture-rich Caribbean city is a treasure trove with unique hidden gems waiting to be explored.
 So, get your camera set, smear on some sunscreen, and find a place to stay for an adventure in Havana.

-Essential Info: Logistical Tips and Tricks to Book your Trip to Havana
+Essential Info: Logistical Tips and Tricks to Book your Trip to Cuba

 Find a cheap flight by using Skyscanner or Kayak.
 These are two of the sites I use the most due to their exhaustive search on several websites and airlines around the world.
 They usually bring the cheapest fares.